Created: March 25, 2026

 Setup helper:

-swarm-mcp init --dir /path/to/project # write .mcp.json and copy the bundled skills
+swarm-mcp init --dir /path/to/project # write .mcp.json and copy the packaged swarm-mcp skill

 swarm-mcp init --no-skills # write only the MCP config

-init writes a project .mcp.json entry that runs npx -y swarm-mcp and, unless --no-skills is passed, copies skills/swarm-mcp and skills/swarm-deepdive into .claude/skills/.
+init writes a project .mcp.json entry that runs npx -y swarm-mcp and, unless --no-skills is passed, copies skills/swarm-mcp into .claude/skills/.
 Manual host-specific MCP configs are still useful when your host does not read .mcp.json or you want to run from a local clone.

 Inspection: